Australia: Where the Wild Things Are

 Quick Tips

-Prices jump fast on popular routes – 6–8 weeks out is the sweet spot
+Prices jump fast on popular routes.
+Six to eight weeks out is the sweet spot for domestic flights.

-Opal, Myki, Go Card – always cheaper than single tickets
+Opal, Myki, Go Card, always cheaper than single tickets and the daily cap does the maths for you.

-Overnight buses and trains = you save a night’s accommodation
+Overnight buses and trains mean you save a night's accommodation while covering serious distance.

 Do I need a visa to visit Australia?